-Behavior of p according to the number of processors used and triangular size mesh Figure 4
+Figure 4: Behavior of p according to the number of processors used and triangular size mesh

-5. SPATIAL PERCEPTION
+5. Spatial perception

 Generally the expression "visualization" means data processing in the way that a human being can imagine the physical or other phenomena represented by the given data sets.
-Visualization is nearly exclusively understood as the visual understanding, but this should be extended also to imagination in genaral, e.g. visualization for blind people etc. Also "visualization" is mostly connected to the visualization using a screen in some sense.
+Visualization is nearly exclusively understood as the visual understanding, but this should be extended also to imagination in general, e.g. visualization for blind people etc. Also "visualization" is mostly connected to the visualization using a screen in some sense.
 There are very expensive devices for visualization, like VR Caves, VR Raves or VR working rooms, see fig.5 and fig.6 [Fake00a] that enables to interact with the VR environment.

-VR Rave, courtesy of Fakespace Comp.
-Figure 5
+Figure 5: VR Rave

+Figure 6: VR working room

-VR working room, courtesy of Fakespace Comp.
-Figure 6
+Courtesy of Fakespace Comp

 On the other hand "cheap" graphics PC cards do offer also LCD stereo-glasses, nowadays.
-It means that the visualization, even for small applications, moves towards to the visualization in the space.
+It means that the visualization, even for small applications, moves towards to the visualization in the three-dimensional space.

-Several devices for spatial perception have been developed and used.
+Several devices for spatial perception have been developed and are used.
 A vast majority of them are based on stereoscopic projection mostly using light polarisation in some sense and different images are produced for each eye.
 They can be classified as:

-• "passive" glasses with different orientation of polarised light produced by the source of light,

-- "active" glasses each eye is blind for every second frame and this is synchronised with displaying images for the left and right eyes, - anaglyph glasses image has only red and blue colours and each eye has a colour filter (not used often nowadays)
+- "passive" glasses with different orientation of polarised light produced by the source of the light, - "active" glasses each eye is blind for every second frame and this is synchronised with displaying images for the left and right eyes, - anaglyph glasses image has only red and blue colours and each eye has a colour filter (not used often nowadays).